shakenfist/shakenfist/docs/operator_guide/artifact_checksums.md

 As of Shaken Fist v0.7, blobs are regularly checksumed to verify that data loss has not occurred.
 The following events imply a checksum operation:

-* download of a new blob from an external source (artifact fetch for example).
-* snapshotting a disk or NVRAM template.
+* snapshotting an NVRAM template.
 * transfer of a blob from another machine in the cluster (the destination is checksumed to verify the transfer).
 * transcode of a blob into a new format (the new format is stored as a separate blob).
 * conversion of an upload to an artifact.

+The following events _should_ imply an artifact checksum, but we found that performance suffered too much:

+* download of a new blob from an external source (artifact fetch for example).
+* snapshotting a disk.

 Additionally, all blob copies are regularly checksumed and compared with what the record in etcd believes the correct value should be.
 These comparisons are